Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Introduction

 where $\rho_\infty$ is the freestream fluid density, $A_f$ is the projected control area for a single jet, and $\overline{I_j}$ is the time-averaged jet momentum given by:

-where $A_j$ is the jet orifice area, $\tilde{u}_j$ is the phase-averaged jet velocity, $T$ is the cycle period, and $\tau$ is the SJA active duration, which is typically set to $\tau = DC \times T$.
-Therefore, the momentum coefficient is commonly scaled proportionally to the DC~\citep{Amitay2001,Steinfurth2018,Berthold2020}.
+Here, $A_j$ denotes the jet orifice area, $\widetilde{u_j}$ is the phase-averaged jet momentum, and $T$ is the cycle period.
+Various definitions of the momentum coefficient appear in the literature, for example, by neglecting spatial variations and assuming a top-hat velocity profile at the orifice exit, or by assuming zero phase-averaged velocity during the non-active segment of the burst cycle.
+Under the latter assumption, the jet momentum is integrated only over the SJA active duration, $\tau = DC \times T$, leading to a momentum coefficient that scales linearly with DC~\cite{Amitay2001,Steinfurth2018,Berthold2020}.
+This assumption does not necessarily hold, as will be shown for the actuators considered in the present study.
+The momentum coefficient may still be scaled linearly, assuming that the velocity profile, including transient dynamics, scales proportionally with DC.
+In general, the linear scaling of the momentum coefficient must be verified before reliable estimates can be made.

 To summarize, in burst-modulated SJAs, the momentum coefficient depends on both the blowing ratio and the DC.
-With these definitions, the blowing ratio measures the jet's mean velocity relative to the oncoming flow, while the DC is the fraction of the actuation period that the jet is active.
-While prior studies have demonstrated that a threshold momentum coefficient must be met to fully reattach the separated shear layer~\citep{Goodfellow2013, Greenblatt2022}, it remains uncertain whether altering the momentum coefficient by varying the DC has the same effect as varying it via the blowing ratio.
+With these definitions, the blowing ratio measures the jet's mean velocity relative to the oncoming flow, while the DC is the fraction of the actuation period that the synthetic jet is powered.
+While prior studies have demonstrated that a threshold momentum coefficient must be met to fully reattach the separated shear layer~\cite{Goodfellow2013, Greenblatt2022}, it remains uncertain whether altering the momentum coefficient by varying the DC has the same effect as varying it via the blowing ratio.
 This raises an important question: can short, intense jets achieve the same control efficacy as longer, less intense bursts when the time-averaged momentum imparted is equal?